shuimo-design/shuimo-ui/README.md

 | RicePaper     | ✅             | ❌                               | ❌     |
 | DeleteIcon    | ✅             | ❌                               | ❌     |

-### This migration is very time consuming, We are doing our best.
-If possible, please star or submit a contribution.
-Thanks.
+This migration is going to take a lot of time, we are doing our best.
+If possible, please star or submit a post.
+Thank you very much.